Diagnostic MCP Server

 This instrument has two citeable surfaces.
 Use both, distinctly:

-- Taxonomy (the 55 canonical dysfunctions across 8 axes, numbered 2–9 in Appendix A) — cite the book: Psychopathia Machinalis, Nell Watson & Ali Hessami, 2025.
+- Taxonomy (the 79 dysfunctions across axes 2–10, numbered in Appendix A) — cite the book: Psychopathia Machinalis, Nell Watson & Ali Hessami, 2025.
 The book is the normative source.

 - MCP implementation (Pattern layer, server tools, diagnostic reliability